Year 8 Band A Homework Timetable

 7. If you are finding that you are receiving too much homework then have a word with your Tutor, or better still, have a chat with your Subject Teacher.
-Be polite and state your anxiety clearly but sensibly.
+Be polite and state your issue clearly but sensibly.

 8. If you feel that you are not receiving enough homework there are several things that you can do: